Edward G. Faile: Woodside

-The Faile family estate, Woodside, was in what is now the Hunt's Point section of The Bronx.
+The Faile family estate, known as Woodside, was in what is now the Hunts Point section of The Bronx.
 In 1831, George Faile (Edward's father) purchased a tract of land from Barnard Bayley.
 The estate was further expanded between 1832 (when the mansion was built) and 1842, at a cost of $15,000.
 The estate occupied 85 acres, stretching from the Bronx River to beyond what is now Southern Boulevard.
 The mansion was described in Valentine's Manual of Old New York, as having an "imposing array of Doric columns", and as being "surrounded by a glorious forest".
+Furnishings included a pair of wooden armchairs whose provenance is traced to the 1620 landing of the Pilgrims at Plymouth Rock; these belonged to Charles V. and adorned his library.

 The estate included a working farm with Devon cattle, which Faile imported and bred.
 Several of his cattle won first prize at shows, including Cayuga, Huron, and Queen Ann.

-After his death, his family continued to reside at the estate.

 In 1898, a lawsuit was brought by Henry J. Crawford, claiming that Faile's deed to the estate was invalid.
 The issue was whether John Fleetwood Marsh properly conveyed title to Barnard Bayley, from whom George Faile purchased the property.
 The court found that the title was valid.

 In 1904, the estate, comprising 1299 lots, was sold to the Central Realty Bond & Trust Co for about $1,000,000.
 The property was described as "bounded by Dongan st, Intervale av, Southern Boulevard, Longwood av, Lafayette av, Hunt's Point road, Gilbert pl, and the Bronx River".
 By 1908, the estate had passed into the hands of George F. Johnson.
 In 1908, part of the estate was purchased by the American Bank Note Company.
 Woodside was razed in 1909 to clear the lot for construction of the company's new printing plant.
 Faile Street runs through the area.

 Personal life

 Faile was an acquaintance of Richard March Hoe, who had an estate near his in Hunts Point.
 Hoe invented a machine for stamping and dating tickets, based on a suggestion made by Faile.

-Faile was a vestryman of St. Ann's Church in Morrisania.
+Hoe and Faile were both vestrymen at St. Ann's Protestant Episcopal Church of Morrisania.

 In 1863, he was president of the New York State Agricultural Society.
-His son, Thomas H., later became vice president and another son, Henry, a life member of the society.
+His son, Thomas H., later became vice president and another son, Henry, was a life member of the society.
 Faile died of pneumonia in his home on April 20, 1864.
 Funeral services were held at St. Ann's Church, and he was buried in the cemetery at Saint Paul's Church, (known at the time as East Chester Church) in Mount Vernon, New York.
+After his death, his family continued to reside at the estate.